 In this report, we examine the direct costs of CVD for G20+ countries for which data are available.
 We define direct costs as the current health expenditures (i.e., the final consumption of health care goods and services for CVD), which include personal health care for CVD (curative care, long-term care, medical goods, rehabilitative care, and ancillary services) and collective services for CVD (prevention and public health services and health administration), but excluding spending on investments for CVD.
 The number of studies on the direct cost of CVD as a proportion of total health expenditure in G20+ countries is surprisingly few.
-In the four studies identified, the direct costs for CVD are substantial and account for a large proportion of the total healthcare expenditures in G20+ countries, ranging from 11% in Australia1 to 15% in the United States (Figure 2.16).2 personal health care.
-Data for 2008 for Australia, data for 2008 for Germany, data for 2009 for Korea, and data for 2019 for the United States of America.
+In the four studies identified, the direct costs for CVD are substantial and account for a large proportion of the total healthcare expenditures in G20+ countries, ranging from 11% in Australia to 15% in the United States (Figure 2.16).